 Health Benefits of Curd or Yoghurt

-The health benefits of curd are immense.
+The health benefits of curds are immense.
 It is rich in calcium, vitamin B-2, vitamin B-12, potassium, and magnesium.
-Curd has amazing health and beauty benefits that can be enjoyed by incorporating just one bowl every day in our diet.
+Curd has amazing health and beauty benefits that can be enjoyed by incorporating just one bowl every day into our diet.

-- Nutrition – Curd or Yoghurt is high in protein, calcium, vitamins, and live culture, or probiotics, which can enhance the gut microbiota.
+- Nutrition – It is high in protein, calcium, vitamins, and live culture, or probiotics, which can enhance the gut microbiota.
 These can offer protection for bones and teeth and help prevent digestive problems.

 - Calcium-Rich – Calcium is essential for the development and maintenance of healthy bones and teeth.
-It is also important for blood clotting, wound healing, and maintaining normal blood pressure.
+It is also vital for blood clotting, wound healing, and maintaining normal blood pressure.

 - Stronger immunity – The active bacteria in the yoghurt fight disease-causing germs and keeps your gut healthy.
-Yoghurt is packed with vitamin and protein, along with lactobacillus which gives your immune system a boost.
+Yoghurt is packed with vitamins and protein, along with lactobacillus, which boosts your immune system.

-- Health benefits of curd during diarrhoea – Probiotics in curds acts as a mild laxative.
+- Health benefits of curd during diarrhoea – Probiotics in yogurt act as a mild laxative.
 In cases of diarrhoea and dysentery, if curd is used with rice, it reduces the frequency of diarrhoea and other side effects of diarrhoea & abdominal distress, stomach pain and flatulence.

 - Health benefits of curd for lactose intolerants – People who suffer from lactose intolerance develop diarrhoea and gastric problems if they consume milk above a certain threshold quantity.
 This happens because the acids produced in their stomachs are incapable of digesting milk proteins.

-- Health benefits of curd for the heart – Eating curd every day will help in reducing cholesterol levels, thus lowers the risk of high blood pressure and hypertension.
-It helps in keeping the level of cholesterol balanced and the heart-healthy.
+- Health benefits of curd for the heart – Eating curds every day will help in reducing cholesterol levels, thus lowering the risk of high blood pressure and hypertension.
+It helps in keeping the level of cholesterol balanced and the heart healthy.

 - Curd as a beauty enhancer – If the curd is massaged on facial skin, it acts as skin bleach.
 It also brings softness in the skin.
 A fine paste of henna mixed with curd is good for treating dandruff.
 It also acts as an excellent hair conditioner and can be used for treating sunburns.

-- Destressing Curd – In the modern busy life, one of the most common issues with people all around the world is their inability to deal with stress.
+- Destressing Curd – In the busy modern life, one of the most common issues among people all around the world is their inability to deal with stress.
 If you have a bowl of curd on a regular basis, it will help you tame down the stress hormones of your body.
 It will also help you deal with anxiety better.

-Better still, take a picture and post it on Instagram and tag us as #gosumitup
+Better still, take a picture and post it on Instagram and tag it as #gosumitup